 - Poliomyelitis, commonly called polio, is an infection caused by a virus that multiplies in the gastrointestinal tract.
 There are three main serotypes of polio virus: PCV1, PCV2 and PCV3..
 Polio is transmitted when the virus enters the mouth or nose and infects the throat and gastrointestinal tract.

-- In 90-95% of cases, polio infection is subclinical and does not cause symptoms.
-In some cases there may be minor symptoms, such as sore throat, low grade fever, headache, fatigue and nausea followed by stiff neck, meningitis (brain inflammation) and temporary paralysis of an arm or leg but there is full recovery within a few weeks.
-In about 1-2% of cases, the polio virus infects the central nervous system and paralyzes the muscles of the arms and legs or muscles needed for breathing and swallowing, which can lead to permanent paralysis or death.
+- In about 95% of cases, polio infection is subclinical and does not cause symptoms.
+In 4-5% of cases there may be minor symptoms, such as sore throat, low grade fever, headache, fatigue and nausea followed by stiff neck, meningitis (brain inflammation) and temporary paralysis of an arm or leg but there is full recovery within a few weeks.
+In less than 1% of cases, the polio virus infects the central nervous system and paralyzes the muscles of the arms and legs or muscles needed for breathing and swallowing, which can lead to permanent paralysis or death.
 Some adults, who appear to have fully recovered from polio as children, have developed post-polio syndrome (PPS) and experience weakness and pain in muscles and joints.

 - The live attenuated oral polio vaccine (OPV) can cause vaccine strain polio in the vaccinated person or can cause vaccine strain polio in a person, who comes in contact with a recently vaccinated person’s body fluids (urine, stool, saliva) because the vaccine strain polio virus is shed for several weeks after vaccination.
 Vaccine strain polio can cause mild or severe and permanent paralysis similar to the paralysis caused by wild type polio.